ShivamGupta92/Pankhuri/README.md

 ![logo2](https://github.com/ShivamGupta92/Pankhuri/assets/101616959/91927916-a3be-4858-b79c-76ef8e34b4f8)

-# Pankhuri: Empowering Every Woman's Journey
+# Pankhuri: Your Issue-Resolving Ally​

 Embark on a transformative journey with Pankhuri, a platform meticulously crafted to address the intricate nuances of women's health.
 By harnessing the power of cutting-edge AI, we're redefining the way women connect, learn, and take charge of their well-being.